 Premiums are a fraction of the actual costs of extended care services.
 If your health is good and you act in your 40s and 50s, the premiums are very affordable.
 The key is to start planning early as part of retirement planning before retirement.

 “Some people may qualify for a public program to help pay for these (Long-Term Care) expenses, most people use a variety of options, including Long-Term Care insurance,” according to the U.S. Department of Health and Human Services.

 Risk of Long-Term Care Increases with Age

-HHS says if a person reaches the age of 65, they will have a 70% chance of needing some type of long-term care service before they die.
+HHS says if a person reaches 65, they have a nearly 50% chance of needing some type of long-term care service before they die.

 Memory loss is just one of several reasons people require help with normal activities of daily living or require supervision due to memory issues.